 The pre-COVID year of 2019 was a year of too much work and travel for a guy my age.
 My weight crept up several pounds over the year.
 Things settled down in early December, and I began to reflect on the need for significant change in my daily life.
-I’ve always walked a good bit and played handball, pickleball, or some active sport.
+I’ve always walked a good bit and played handball, pickleball, or some active sport such as with the incorporation of tools like gs pro.
 However, the regularity with which I was involved in daily activities left much to be desired.
 The result of a short period of reflection was that I needed to be both intentional and regular in my exercise and to exercise a bit more discipline on the side of moderation in terms of consumption of food and drink.

 Regular readers of this blog and its republications on LinkedIn, know that I’ve written many blogs about health and fitness over the years, a number of which focus on walking.
 If you want to skip a short walk down memory lane, scroll down past the bullet points and numbers to the next header.